 Adding to the overt religious subtext, the TRON theme features heavy use of a church organ.

-Yori is a character that operates on nothing but Fridge Brilliance.
-In the theatrical film, it's difficult to discern what use she has outside of being Satellite Love Interest...unless you're watching closely and get your hands on that Deleted Scene and/or the Novelization.
-Her Early-Bird Cameo is shown on a screen well before she shows up in the film (when they're digitizing the orange, the lower right hand side of the screen reads "ROM Yori, LOAD Yori"), establishing she pretty much runs the laser.
-(Which is why she was captured and turned into a drone instead of being sent to The Games like her husband - Master Control needed her alive).
-Secondly, notice that even with an urgent call from his deity on the line, Tron goes and finds her first?
-Okay, so maybe showing some Disney Prince origins here, but...Then we get the Deleted Scene.
+When they're digitizing the orange, the lower right hand side of the screen reads "ROM Yori, LOAD Yori"), establishing she pretty much runs the laser.
+This is why she was captured and turned into a drone instead of being sent to The Games like her husband - Master Control needed her alive.
+Even with an urgent call from his deity on the line, Tron goes and finds her first, because her role makes her important (beyond his romantic attachment to her).
 Yori's providing the hideout, she's adept at sabotage (highly illegal power reroute), she's the one who actually makes the plans on how to get into the I/O Tower.
-(And incorporates them into foreplay!)
 It's her connection to Dumont that gets the old Guardian to relent.
 And she is the one who designed and piloted the getaway vehicle (the Solar Sailer).
 The only thing she isn't handling is the combat, which is her husband's job.

 One would wonder why Dillinger was stupid enough to keep incriminating evidence of his stealing Flynn's game designs and programs.
 He didn't.
 The MCP kept them as blackmail; one scene has MCP threatening to publish the evidence on the front page of the New York Times, hinting that the MCP had been blackmailing Dillinger for years.